scheeloong/scheeloong.github.io/_contents/02-research.md

 I am curious about our intelligent ability to learn.

+Artificial Intelligence Branches:
+* Machine Learning: How do machines learn?
+* Swarm Intelligence: How do machines learn as a society of groups?
+* Natural Language Processing: How do machines read?
+* Computer Vision: How do machines see?
+* Speech Processing: How do machines hear?
+* Robotics: How do machines move?
+* Constraint Satisfaction Problem: How do machines plan?
+* Knowledge Representation: How do machines represent knowledge and logically reason from it?
+* Computer Graphics: Realistic simulations for machines.

 I am passionate about Artificial Intelligence, especially Machine Learning, as it helps me understand how learning works.

 For instance, how do we model: